Differentiable Quantum Architecture Search

 In the most general term, these $U_i$ can represent an one-qubit gate, a two-qubit gate or a higher-level block encoding, such as $e^{iH\theta}$ with a pre-defined Hermitian Hamiltonian $H$.
 This set of possible unitaries $U_i$ constitutes the operation pool for DQAS, and the algorithm attempts to assemble a quantum circuit by stacking $U_i$ together in order to optimize a task-dependent objective function.

-We denote the choice of primitive unitary gates in the operation pool along with the circuit layout of these gates as a circuit encoding.
-In the operation pool, there are $c$ different unitaries $V_i$, and each placeholder $U_i$ should be assigned one of these $V$s by DQAS.
-In this work, we refer to the placeholder $U_i$ as the i-th layer of the circuit $U$, no matter such placeholder actually stands for layers or other positional labels.
-The circuit design comes with replacement: one $V_i$ from the operation pool can be used multiple times in building a single circuit $U$.
+We call the choice of primitive unitary gates in the operation pool along with the circuit layout of these gates a circuit encoding.
+In the operation pool, there are $c$ different unitaries $V_j$, and each placeholder $U_i$ should be assigned one of these $V_j$ by DQAS.
+In this work, we refer to the placeholder $U_i$ as the $i$-th layer of the circuit $U$, no matter such placeholder actually stands for layers or other positional labels.
+The circuit design comes with replacement: one $V_j$ from the operation pool can be used multiple times in building a single circuit $U$.

-~ {\bf Objectives.} To enable an end-to-end circuit design, an optimizable objective should be specified.
+~ {\bf Objectives.} To enable an end-to-end circuit design, a suitable objective should be specified.
 Such objectives are typically just sum of expectation values of some observables for hybrid quantum-classical scenarios, such as combinatorial optimization problems or quantum simulations.
 Namely, the objective in these cases reads \eq{L=\langle 0\vert U^\dagger H U\ket{0},}{objective} where $H$ is some Pauli strings such as $H=-\sum_{\langle ij\rangle} Z_iZ_j$ for MAX CUT problems and $\ket{0}$ represents the direct product state .
 This loss function $L$ can be easily estimated by performing multiple shots of sample measurements in quantum hardwares.

 However, the objectives can assume more general forms for a HQC algorithm.
 For instance, one may define more sophisticated objectives that not only depend on the mean value of measurements but also depend on distributions of different measurements.
 Examples include CVaR \cite{Barkoutsos2020} and Gibbs objective \cite{Li2020}, proposed to improve quality of solutions in QAOA.
 In general, DQAS-compatible objectives for HQC algorithms assume the following form, \eq{L=\sum_i g_i(\bra{0} U^\dagger f_i(H_i) U\ket{0}),}{gen-fg} where $f_i$ and $g_i$ are differentiable functions and $H_i$ are Hermitian observables.